Muscle memory

 Muscle memory is a form of procedural memory that involves consolidating a specific motor task into memory through repetition, which has been used synonymously with motor learning.
 When a movement is repeated over time, the brain creates a long-term muscle memory for that task, eventually allowing it to be performed with little to no conscious effort.
 This process decreases the need for attention and creates maximum efficiency within the motor and memory systems.
-Muscle memory is found in many everyday activities that become automatic and improve with practice, such as riding bikes, driving motor vehicles, playing ball sports, musical instruments, and poker, typing on keyboards, entering PINs, performing martial arts, swimming, dancing, and drawing.
+Muscle memory is found in many everyday activities that become automatic and improve with practice, such as riding bikes, driving motor vehicles, playing ball sports, musical instruments, and poker, touch-typing on keyboards, entering PINs, performing martial arts, swimming, dancing, and drawing.

 History

 The origins of research for the acquisition of motor skills stem from philosophers such as Plato, Aristotle and Galen.
 After the break from tradition of the pre-1900s view of introspection, psychologists emphasized research and more scientific methods in observing behaviours.
 Thereafter, numerous studies exploring the role of motor learning were conducted.
 Such studies included the research of handwriting, and various practice methods to maximize motor learning.